 National Women's Soccer League delays season, training

-REUTERS: The National Women's Soccer League (NWSL) is extending its training moratorium and delaying the April 18 start of its regular season to follow guidelines released by the U.S. Centers for Disease Control and Prevention, the nine-team professional league said on Friday.
+KILA, Montana: The National Women's Soccer League (NWSL) is extending its training moratorium and delaying the Apr 18 start of its regular season to follow guidelines released by the U.S. Centers for Disease Control and Prevention, the nine-team professional league said on Friday.

 "We are considering all possible implication for the pre-season and regular season schedules while prioritising the health and safety of our players," the league said in a statement.